-The number of exceeding competitors of the final bracket (X) plus the number of competitors that have to be taken out of the final bracket according the seeding list (Y) will compete in the qualification Heat(s) round
+From the seeding list, the number of exceeding competitors of the final bracket used (X) plus the number of competitors that have to be taken out of the final bracket according to the seeding list = (Y).
+X + Y will compete in the qualification Heat(s) round.

-If the number of competitors (X) is an even number, (Y) is the same as (X) else (Y) is the next higher even number.
+If the number of competitors (X) is an even number, (Y) is the same as (X) or else (Y) is the next higher even number.